Melatonin and Sleep

 When Melatonin Works — and When It Does Not

 The evidence for melatonin is specific to its chronobiotic (clock-shifting) role.
 It is not a general sleep enhancer.
+The AASM (2017) recommends CBT-I as first-line treatment for chronic insomnia, not melatonin.
 Understanding this distinction prevents wasted money and false expectations.

 Evidence supports melatonin for: